 The symptoms of shingles include:

-- Tingling, itching, or prickling skin, followed several days later by a group of fluid-filled blisters on a red, inflamed base of skin; the blisters typically crust over in a week.
+Days after these symptoms appear, a group of fluid-filled blisters appears on a red, inflamed base of skin; the blisters typically crust over in a week.

 The rash may be accompanied by fever, fatigue, or headache.

 - The rash will not cross the mid-line of your body.